Contact

 See the Full Project Page – Custom Wine Cellars Dallas– Frisco, Texas

-At Wine Cellar Specialists we always ensure that our wine cellars are built to last, efficient and trouble free.
-To that end we added a vapor barrier and insulation as well as green board interior walls.
-The wine room’s walls were also painted with a latex paint of the homeowner’s choice of color.
+At Wine Cellar Specialists we always ensure that our wine cellars are built to last, efficient and trouble-free.
+To that end, we added a vapor barrier and insulation as well as green board interior walls.
+The wine room’s walls were also painted with latex paint of the homeowner’s choice of color.

 We supplied a special wine cellar door with operable wrought iron in red oak.
 We custom matched the stain color to the existing kitchen cabinets to create a seamless and great look.